recursivebugs/v1cs/README.md

 - Remove the trendmicro-system namespace
 - Deregister the cluster from Vision One

-### Deploying to the Cluster

-1. Push to your main branch or manually trigger the "Build and Deploy to EKS" workflow
-2. The workflow will:
-   - Build your Docker image
-   - Push it to Amazon ECR
-   - Deploy it to your EKS cluster with appropriate configuration

 ### Deleting the Cluster

 1. Go to the "Actions" tab in your GitHub repository